mrmoss/egit/README.md

 - No auto-init process...
 - First round of encryption/decryption is slow...don't think this can be fixed.
 After the first round, modification states are kept in a local flat-file database to speed things up.
 - Doesn't detect unused encrypted files (you have to remove the file in both decrypted and encrypted folders).
-- Doesn't keep file attributes (as this is technically giving away some information about your files).
+- Keeps file attributes on encrypted versions (this is technically giving away some information about your files).

 Dependencies:
 ```